cockroachdb/docs/src/current/v24.3/upgrade-cockroach-version.md

 1. If any node is not fully decommissioned, try the following:

-    1. First, reissue the [decommission command](node-shutdown.html?filters=decommission#decommission-the-node).
+    1. First, reissue the [decommission command]({% link {{ page.version.version }}/decommission-a-node.md %}.
 The second command typically succeeds within a few minutes.
-    1. If the second decommission command does not succeed, [recommission](node-shutdown.html?filters=decommission#recommission-nodes) and then decommission it again.
+    1. If the second decommission command does not succeed, [recommission]({% link {{ page.version.version }}/decommission-a-node.md %}#recommission-nodes) and then decommission it again.
 Before continuing the upgrade, the node must be marked as `decommissioned`.

 ### Back up cluster